 - The amount of alcohol consumed determines the extent of drinking problems.
 They don’t consider how fast it’s consumed, the purpose for which it is consumed, the social environment in which it is consumed, etc.

-- Alcohol education and policy should focus on the problems that excessive alcohol consumption can cause and should promote abstinence.
+- Both alcohol education and policy should focus on the problems that excessive alcohol consumption can cause.
+They should promote abstinence.

 These beliefs lead to the call for such measures as these.